Nameless Rumia's Wiki

 Politics of the United States

-The politics of the United States is a divisive subject that holds society hostage, since it's a vital part of the imperial core and has a record of interfering with foreign countries through regime change or organizations which, very conveniently, support the interest of imperialists.1)
+The politics of the United States is a divisive subject which holds society hostage, since it's a vital part of the imperial core and has a record of interfering with foreign countries through regime change or organizations which, very conveniently, support the interest of imperialists.1)

 This article may have controversial opinions!